tulavi/FCND-Motion-Planning/writeup.md

 #### 1. Does it work?
 For my implementation, I am using a 20m target_altitude and a 5m safety distance to avoid collisions.
 I also modified the code to be able to land or take off from buildings below the target_altitude of the drone.
 Below is an example of my execution process.

 -Step 1: fly to a desired goal location manually.
-Note the longitude, latitude of this position and hard-code these in motion_planning.py
+Note the longitude, latitude of this position and hard-code these in motion_planning.py.
 -Step 2: Restart the simulator.
-Fly to the desired start position -Step 3: Run motion_planning.py and see the drone fly!
+Fly to the desired start position.
+-Step 3: Run motion_planning.py and see the drone fly!

 In my final implementation, I have used a grid based approach.
 I found this to be faster than a graph based approach.
 I use a modified A* approach that includes diagonal movements in the grid to make the algorithm more efficient.
 I use Bresenham's line tracing to prune the path generated from A* search.
 The code can be tested by setting goal_lat = 37.795890, goal_lon = -122.396510, goal_height = 0.0 to fly the drone near the intersection of Davis and Clay.